-The work most related to the one described in this paper is the Distributed Plurality Algorithm (DPV) by Ping et al. [37].
+The work most related to the one described in this paper is the Distributed Plurality Algorithm (DPV) by Ping et al. [40].
 In that work, a meta classification algorithm is described in which every peer computes a weak classifier on its own data.
-Then, weak classifiers are merged into a meta classifier by computing - per new sample - the majority of the outcomes of the weak classifiers.
+Then weak classifiers are merged into a meta classifier by computing - per new sample - the majority of the outcomes of the weak classifiers.
 The computation of weak classifiers requires no communication overhead at all, and the majority is computed using an efficient local algorithm.

 Our work is different from DPV in several ways: firstly, we compute an ID3-like decision tree from the entire data (rather than many weak classifiers).
-Because the entire data is used, smaller sub-populations of the data stand a chance to gather statistical significance and contribute to the model; therefore, we argue our algorithm can be, in general, more accurate.
-Secondly, as proposed in DPV, every peer needs to be aware of each new sample and provide their classification of it.
-This mode of operation, which is somewhat reminiscent of Bayesian classification, requires broadcasting new samples to all peers or limits the algorithm to specific cases in which all peers cooperate in classification of new samples (given to all) based on their private past experience.
+Because the entire data is used, smaller sub-populations of the data stand a chance to gather statistical significance and contribute to the model - therefore, we argue that our algorithm can be, in general, more accurate.
+Secondly, as proposed in DPV, every peer needs to be aware of each new sample in order to classify it.
+This mode of operation, which is somewhat reminiscent of Bayesian classification, requires broadcasting the new samples to all peers or limits the algorithm to specific cases in which all peers cooperate in classification of new samples (given to all) based on their private past experience.
 In contrast, in our work, all peers jointly study the same decision tree.
-Then, when a peer is given a new sample that sample can be classified with no communication overhead at all.
+Then, when a peer is given a new sample, it can be classified with no communication overhead at all.
 When learning samples are few and new samples are in abundance, our algorithm can be far more efficient.
+This can happen, for example, when the data distribution does not change, but the test tuples arrive at a fast rate.